Spain banks' cleanup to enter new phase as 'delay and pray' ends

 The data suggests some banks will cope with limited pain.
 Others will have to fight - again - for their survival.

-At the bottom, a group of former regional savings banks or “cajas”, including the nationalized Bankia (BKIA.MC), Catalunya Banc and Banco Mare Nostrum, could suffer losses and have to decide whether they can survive alone, need to merge with sounder lenders or seek public aid.
+At the bottom, a group of former regional savings banks or “cajas”, including the nationalised Bankia, Catalunya Banc and Banco Mare Nostrum, could suffer losses and have to decide whether they can survive alone, need to merge with sounder lenders or seek public aid.

-In the middle, a second group of lenders that did not need to be recapitalized by European funds last year, including CaixaBank (CABK.MC), Popular POP.MC, Sabadell (SABE.MC) or Kutxabank, may also have to report losses, although they should still be able to get by without support.
+In the middle, a second group of lenders that did not need to be recapitalised by European funds last year, including CaixaBank, Popular, Sabadell or Kutxabank, may also have to report losses, although they should still be able to get by without support.

-And finally, at the top, three banks should easily cope with the requirements as they are diversified and generate higher profits than their peers, such as Santander (SAN.MC) and BBVA (BBVA.MC), or have low volumes of refinanced loans, such as Bankinter (BKT.MC).
+And finally, at the top, three banks should easily cope with the requirements as they are diversified and generate higher profits than their peers, such as Santander and BBVA , or have low volumes of refinanced loans, such as Bankinter.

-Reuters has called the 15 banks analyzed.
+Reuters has called the 15 banks analysed.
 All of them but Bankinter and Bankia declined to comment.

 “Our calculations tell us that we can absorb the impact of the new rules and maintain the profits,” a spokesman for Bankia said.
 He would not comment on whether the 800-million-euro profit target in 2013 for its parent group BFA still stands.